defold/doc/docs/en/manuals/gui.md

 ...
 ```

 The view is a normal identity matrix and the projection is orthographic.
-You can create custom render scripts for your project by copying the "default.render_script" and "default.render" render file from the "builtins/render" folder, changing them as you wish and then specifying your custom renderer under the "bootstrap" section of the project settings (see [Project settings](/manuals/project-settings)).
+You can create custom render scripts for your project by copying the *default.render_script* and *default.render* render file from the *builtins/render* folder, changing them as you wish and then specifying your custom renderer under the *bootstrap* section of the project settings (see [Project settings](/manuals/project-settings)).

 To illustrate, you can render all GUI components with a 3D "camera" view and perspective projection: